 5. Select a connection Type (new connections only):

 - User: Creates a connection that only you can use.
 User connections are visible only by the user who created them.

 - System: Selectable only by admin users.
 Creates a connection for any user on a machine.
-System connections are visible by all users.
+System connections are visible to all users.

-6. In Host, either search the network for SQL Server hosts or type a host name.
+6. In Host, either search the network for SQL Server hosts or enter a host name.

 A network search for SQL Server hosts takes time to execute and may not return a complete list of hosts.
 If you know the name of the host, Alteryx recommends specifying it manually.